Chairman of the Board

-Timm Marini is the current Chairman of the Board and has been an active Board member since 2003.
-Over the past 11 years, Timm has been a dedicated volunteer serving on key sub-committees including Executive, Development, Finance and Co-Chaired HRU’s annual fundraising campaign.
-Timm’s leadership, knowledge, skills, compassion and commitment to HRU and the people we serve have been invaluable in helping us to fulfill our mission.
+Patrick Leary is the current Chairman of the Board and has been an active Board member since 2007.
+Over the past 9 years, he has been a dedicated volunteer serving on HRU’s Executive and Audit Committees.

 Donald Kozera, President/CEO